theisof/hero-slider/README.md

-# Scroll-animate.js
+# Hero Slider - a slider for heroes
-*A small JavaScript plugin for creating a slideshow of full-width background images
+A small JavaScript plugin for creating a slideshow of full-width background images

 ## Dependencies